freedomofpress/securedrop-docs/docs/remote.rst

 access over Tor, you can do so by
 :doc:`following the steps here <ssh_over_local_net>`.

-In addition to remote SSH access, the *Admin Interface* is also available from an *Admin Workstation* from any location with a network connection.
+In addition to remote SSH access, the web-based *Admin Interface* is also available from an *Admin Workstation* from any location with a network connection and access to the Tor network.

 Remote *Secure Viewing Station*